Kampfkarren/roact-hooks/README.md

 Used to perform a side-effect with a callback function.

 This callback function can return a destructor.
-When the component unmounts, this function will be called.
+When the component unmounts or the dependencies change, this function will be called.

 You can also pass in a list of dependencies to `useEffect`.
 If passed, then only when those dependencies change will the callback function be re-ran.